transbioZI/PRScope/README.md

 This command initiates the PRScope pipeline.

+- Wait for installation to complete conda environment
 - May take up to an hour
-- Wait for installation to complete for conda environment

 ## The pipeline tested with :